 Saunton Golf Club is located on the beautiful unspoilt North Devon coast.
 On the edge of Bideford Bay and the estuary of the River Taw, lie the mountainous Braunton Burrows – one of the largest systems of sand dunes in England.

-The West is the second course at Saunton and was originally laid out in the mid-1930s.
+The West is the second course at Saunton and was originally laid out in the mid-1930s by Herbert Fowler as a short holiday track.
 The land was used as a training ground during the Second World War and it lay dormant for over 40 years.
 Frank Pennink brought the West back to life and the course opened for play in 1975.

 According to Frank Pennink's Choice of Golf Courses, published in 1976, "the pre-war New Course is now rapidly coming into play, designed jointly by the Secretary [J.W.D.
 Goodban] and myself...
 For reasons which I will not go into now, apart from its inherent character and charm, Saunton is one of my favourite links, and the New Course seems destined to become equally popular."